 At December 31, 2009, our net deferred tax asset and valuation allowance were \$8.6 million (2008 - \$17.0 million) and \$2.4 million (2008 - \$1.4 million), respectively (see "Note 18.
 Taxation in our Notes to Consolidated Financial Statements" for additional information).
-At each balance sheet date, we assess the need to establish a valuation allowance that reduces the net deferred tax asset when it is more likely than not that all, or some jurisdiction.
+At each balance sheet date, we assess the need to establish a valuation allowance that reduces the net deferred tax assets when it is more likely than not that all, or some portion, of the deferred tax assets will not be realized.
+The valuation allowance is based on all available information including projections of future GAAP taxable income from each tax-paying component in each tax jurisdiction.
 In 2009, 2008 and 2007, we generated cumulative GAAP taxable income in our U.S. tax-paying subsidiaries.
 During 2008 and 2007, our valuation allowance was reassessed and we determined at such time that it was more likely than not that we will continue to generate GAAP taxable income in our U.S. tax-paying subsidiaries and therefore be able to recover all of our U.S. net deferred tax asset.
-As a result, we reduced our valuation allowance for the years ending December 31, 2007 by \$1.7 million and \$2.8 million, the self is corresponding increase to net income in corroprate several assumptions of future business and operations that are likely to differ from actual experience.
+As a result, we reduced our valuation allowance for the years ending December 31, 2008 and 2007, respectively.
+This resulted in a corresponding increase to net income in 2008 and 2007, respectively.
+Projections of future GAAP taxable income incorporate several assumptions of future business and operations that are likely to differ from actual experience.